 Dissertation Summary and Other Recent Scholarly Endeavors

 Summarize your dissertation and other recent scholarly endeavors.
-A statement of planned research is not requested at this time.
+A statement of the planned research is not requested at this time.
 If you are selected as a finalist, you will work with your prospective hosts to formulate a research concept.

-Maximum length: 3 pages (single spaced)
+Maximum length: 3 pages (single-spaced)

 Describe why you are interested in this opportunity; for example, career aspirations, relevant leadership experience, relevant experiences in diversity and inclusion efforts and other key points for the committee to consider.

-Maximum length: 3 pages (single spaced)
+Maximum length: 3 pages (single-spaced)

 Writing Sample (humanities applicants only)

 An article- or chapter-length sample of written work representative of your scholarly research.

 Maximum length: 20 pages (or 40 pages double spaced)